 Which objects can have AutoFit relationships?

-Relationships can be set between objects on master pages, and also within Typefi Elements.
+Relationships can be set between objects on parent pages, and also within Typefi Elements.

 Create an AutoFit relationship between two objects